johnedvard/gamedevjs2023-toki/README.md

 ## Toki

-Toki, a gamedev entry for gamedevjs2023 gamejam.
-The theme is "Time"
+Toki, a gamedev entry for the [gamedevjs 2023 gamejam](https://itch.io/jam/gamedevjs-2023/rate/2035033).
+This game is still being worked on.
+Check out this tag, [gamedevjs2023](https://github.com/johnedvard/gamedevjs2023-toki/tree/gamedevjs2023), to see the code in the state it was submitted to the game jam

 ### NEAR